Banana fritters are one of my all time favorite evening snacks while watching a movie or a sporting event on TV.

 While almond flour is a wonderful grain free option, it is important that the almond flour be prepared properly.

-I do not recommend commercial almond flour from the store because it is likely rancid and nutritionless.
+I do not recommend commercial almond flour purchased from the store or online because it is likely rancid and nutritionless.
 If you observe the color and smell of commercial almond flour versus the color and smell when you grind it fresh yourself, you will quickly note these differences!